 What makes happy families happy (continued)

-Flexibility and resilience.
+- Flexibility and resilience.
 Happy families don’t always make you happy.
 If things do not go according to plan, try to be resilient with your family.
-Maybe your family trip is cancelled, or your life does not turn out the way you planned.
+Maybe your family trip is canceled, or your life does not turn out as planned.
 Take the little moments in life and be open to change.
 Accept the issue if it is there.
 You and your family may need assistance in resolving conflicts or problems.

-Take care.
+- Take care.
 Particularly parents may find themselves spending all their time caring about their children.
-This can cause burnout and resentment, which in the end does not make you a caring parent/family member.
+This can cause burnout and resentment, which does not make you a caring parent/family member.
 Recognize that you also have needs and require space and time to care for yourself.

 What makes unhappy families unhappy

 - Uneven distribution.
-This occurs when one or more household members have none or all power.
+This occurs when one or more household members have none or all of the power.

 - Cracking under conflict.
 Families that cannot maintain peace while resolving conflict are often unhappy.